Belarus

 Criminal Actors

-There is evidence that criminal networks in Belarus are involved in drug distribution and trafficking but mostly locally, while activities involving arms and human trafficking networks, as well as those active in cybercrimes, are more international in nature.
-Connections have also been found between criminal networks and travel agencies to provide fake documents.
-Nevertheless, there is a lack of information as to the names and defined leadership of criminal networks in the country.
+There is evidence that criminal networks in Belarus are involved in mostly local drug distribution and trafficking, while groups involved in arms and human trafficking networks, as well as cybercrime and financial fraud, are more international but less violent in nature.
+Connections have been found between criminal networks and travel agencies in the provision of fake documents.
+Even though several criminal networks were suppressed by law enforcement in recent years, there is a continuing lack of information as to the names and defined leadership of criminal networks in the country.
 Criminal networks in Belarus are closely related to Russian organized crime groups.
-There is also cooperation with criminal networks from neighbouring countries, as well as other states and regions that do not share borders.
-Overall, foreign actors are likely active across all criminal markets in Belarus, with most of these engaging in operations using ethnic ties.
+There is cooperation with criminal networks from neighbouring countries, as well as with states and regions that do not share borders with Belarus.
+Overall, foreign actors are probably active across all criminal markets, but mostly in drug trafficking and human smuggling in Belarus, with most of these engaging in operations using their ethnic ties.

 Leadership and governance